JasonBurnsInfosec/JasonBurnsInfosec/README.md

 - 👋 Hi, I’m @JasonBurnsInfosec
-- I’m interested in cyber security, just here to drop some things that I make over time that might help the community.
-- Tabs > spaces
+- I do the cybers.
+Fairly well.
+8/10, recommend.